fish-404/fullstack/README.md

 If you can't install an environment in your computer, you can use [Replit](https://replit.com/~) to simulate and learn.

 You can also use [CodeSandbox](https://codesandbox.io/) to simulate.
 Maybe CodeSandbox is better.
 It provide React tool in the playgraound so that you don't need open you web in a new tab and install a extention React tool.
 But web environment in CodeSandbox doesn't support shell.
+CodeSanbox also has a better support in code auto-completed.

 Note: